Accessible documents policy at the Forestry Commission

 Non compliance with the accessibility regulations

-A few of our documents have diagrams with no text alternative.
-The information in them is not available to people using a screen reader.
+Some of our documents have diagrams with no text alternative.
+The information in these diagrams is not available to people using a screen reader.
 This does not meet WCAG 2.1 success criterion 1.1.1 (non-text content).
-When we publish new documents we’ll make sure our diagrams have a text alternative.
+We plan to add text alternatives for all diagrams.

 Some of our documents have diagrams that do not meet the colour contrast ratio of at least 3:1.
 These diagrams may be difficult to see, or completely missed, by people with a visual impairment.
 This does not meet WCAG 2.1 success criterion 1.4.11 (non-text contrast).
-When we publish new documents we’ll make sure our diagrams meet colour contrast requirements.
+We plan to fix our diagrams to meet colour contrast requirements.

 A few of our documents have diagrams that use colour as the only means of conveying information.
-The information in these diagrams may not be perceived by users with colour deficiencies.
+The information in these diagrams may not be perceived by users with colour vision deficiencies.
 This does not meet WCAG 2.1 success criterion 1.4.1 (use of colour).
-When we publish new documents we’ll make sure information is not only conveyed through colour, but also by another visual means.
+We plan to fix these so information is not only conveyed through colour, but also by another visual means.

 Some of our forms do not have page functionality available for using a keyboard.
 This content cannot be operated through a keyboard or keyboard interface.
 This does not meet WCAG 2.1 success criterion 2.1.1 (keyboard).
-When we publish new forms we’ll make sure they meet keyboard requirements.
+We plan to fix forms to meet the keyboard requirements.

 Some of our documents are published in an unstructured PDF.
 Headings, list items and paragraphs may not be recognised by a screen reader.
 This does not meet WCAG 2.1 success criterion 1.3.1 (info and relationships).
-When we publish new documents we’ll make sure they are published with the appropriate structure.
+We plan to fix the documents and publish them with the appropriate structure.

 Some of our spreadsheets may not be clearly structured with labelled tables, and labelled headings.
-Columns headings may be blank.
-Workbooks tabs may not have a clear title.
+Column headings may be blank.
+Workbook tabs may not have a clear title.
 This does not meet success criterion 1.3.1 (info and relationships).
-When we publish new spreadsheets we’ll make sure they have an appropriate structure.
+We plan to fix the documents and publish them with the appropriate structure.

 Some of our documents are published using tables to lay out text in columns on the page.
 This often hides content from the navigation pane or table of contents.
 This does not meet success criterion 2.4.6 (headings and labels) or success criterion 1.3.1 (info and relationships).
-When we publish new documents we’ll make sure they do not use tables to lay out text.
+We will make sure that tables are not used to lay out text.